smackem/redis-q/README.md

 300
 ```

-This is a single expressions which defines two bindings: the value 100 is bound to identifier `a` and the value 200 is bound to identifier `b`.
+This is a single expression which defines two bindings: the value 100 is bound to identifier `a` and the value 200 is bound to identifier `b`.

 To define a function that stores intermediate results in bindings, you can write